 Data Protection Impact Assessment

-This document provides a summary of the Data Protection Impact Assessment (DPIA) conducted by Helena Bioinformatics for the Helix Insight platform, pursuant to GDPR Article 35.
+This document provides a summary of the Data Protection Impact Assessment (DPIA) conducted by Helena Bioinformatics for the Helena platform, pursuant to GDPR Article 35.
 A DPIA is mandatory when processing genetic data on a large scale, as it constitutes high-risk processing of special category data.

 1. Processing Description

 Nature of processing: automated analysis of genetic variant data (VCF files) uploaded by clinical genetics laboratories.
-Processing includes variant annotation against population and clinical databases, automated ACMG/AMP classification, phenotype-genotype correlation, biomedical literature mining, and generation of clinical interpretation reports.
+Processing includes variant annotation against population and clinical databases, automated ACMG/AMP classification, phenotype-genotype correlation, biomedical literature mining, AI-assisted clinical summarization, and generation of clinical interpretation reports.
+All AI models run locally on dedicated infrastructure and no genomic data is sent to external AI services or APIs.

 Scope: the platform processes whole-exome and whole-genome sequencing data containing thousands to millions of genetic variants per patient sample.
 Associated phenotype data (HPO terms) and clinical context are also processed.

 Context: the platform serves as a clinical decision support tool for qualified geneticists.
 It does not make autonomous clinical decisions.
-All outputs require professional review and validation.
+All outputs, including AI-generated summaries, require professional review and validation.

 Purpose: to reduce variant interpretation time from days to minutes, improving laboratory throughput and consistency while maintaining clinical accuracy.